Subclavian Central Venous Catheter

 17. Remove guide wire and flush line.

 18. Suture catheter in place via flange with holes.
-If more than a cm or 2 of catheter is exposed due to length, either suture the catheter down or use the snap-on flange provided in the kit This will best replica watches prevent migration of catheter further into vein.
+If more than a cm or 2 of catheter is exposed due to length, either suture the catheter down or use the snap-on flange provided in the kit This will prevent migration of catheter further into vein.

 19. Order a stat CXR to evaluate for line placement and complication.
 The tip of the catheter should be at the junction of the SVC and right atrium on chest xray.
 New data would suggest that this is 2cm below the superior right cardiac sillhouette which is made up by the right atrial appendage.
 (Verhey P.T., Gosselin M.V., Primack S.L., Blackburn P.L. and Kraemer A.C.
 (2008) The Right Mediastinal Border and Central Venous Anatomy of Frontal Chest Radiograph - Direct CT Correlation.
 Journal of the Association of Vascular Access.
 13(1), p.32.)
 Advancement beyond this point can lead to arrythmia and unlikely myocardial perforation.